coddiec01/code-challenge/README.md

 This application uses various Spring Framework components.
 For a detailed list of work cited references, please see the [Work Cited References](docs/work_cited.md) document.

-## The application considers the following in it's development:
+## The application considers the following in its development:

 A Spring Boot REST app that exposes endpoints to -->